Table of Contents

 Partial pressures of the respiratory gases

-Dalton’s law states that each gas in a mixture exerts a partial pressure which corresponds to its share of the total volume.
+Dalton’s law states that each gas in a mixture exerts a partial pressure, which corresponds to its share of the total volume.
 Consider the partial pressures of the respiratory gases in the alveolar space at standard conditions:

-The venous blood in the pulmonary capillaries flows past the alveoli with an oxygen partial pressure of approximately 40 mm Hg and a carbon dioxide partial pressure of 46 mm Hg.
+The venous blood in the pulmonary capillaries flows past the alveoli with an oxygen partial pressure of approx. 40 mm Hg and a carbon dioxide partial pressure of 46 mm Hg.
 These pressure differences ensure that the respiratory gases can diffuse through the barrier of the alveolar epithelium, which is a thin layer of interstitial and capillary endothelium.
 Thus, they are the driving force for the pulmonary gas exchange.

 Respiratory Gas Transport

 Hemoglobin, contained in the erythrocytes, is responsible for the transport of oxygen in the blood.
 It binds the oxygen to its central divalent iron.
 Hüfner’s number describes the maximal oxygen binding capacity of 1 g of hemoglobin.
 It is 1.34 mL.
 Thus, a healthy adult with 150 gram hemoglobin per liter of blood can transport 0.2 L of oxygen in 1 L of blood.

 The oxygen-binding curve shows the relationship between oxygen saturation and oxygen partial pressure in the blood.
 The tetrameric structure of hemoglobin and the cooperative interactions of its units result in a sigmoidal plot of the oxygen-binding curve.
 If oxygen binds to 1 of the 4 subunits, a conformational change of the molecule occurs, which facilitates further oxygen uptake of the remaining units.